 Gone are the days when we could assume that most people would be browsing the web on a desktop or laptop.
 Data released by ONS in 2018 shows that mobile phones or smartphones are the most popular devices (with 78% of all adults) using them to access the internet.

 Citizen Space incorporates a fully responsive design.
 Responsive means Citizen Space adjusts itself to display content, which includes images and photos, in the best possible way depending on the screen size of the device it is being viewed with.

-As well as being responsive, Citizen Space is highly visual, giving you lots of ways to incorporate imagery into your consultations.
+As well as being responsive, Citizen Space is highly visual, giving you lots of ways to incorporate imagery into your activities.

-Of course, you'll want to make sure your consultations look their best, no matter which device people are using.
-That's why we've put together this quick guide - follow these tips to get the most out of your imagery within v3's responsive design:
+Of course, you'll want to make sure your activities look their best, no matter which device people are using.
+That's why we've put together this quick guide - follow these tips to get the most out of your imagery with Citizen Space's responsive design:

 - Copyright: make sure you have permission to use an image.